testKata/testEnableX/Multiparty.vcloudx.com/step2.md

 `Multiparty-Audio-Chat-Open-Source-NodeJS-Application/server/vcxconfig.js`{{open}}

-change the following from your config.js
+Add  the following from your config.js

-port  : "443",  // FQDN of  your hosting port

 vcxconfig.APP_ID      = "YOUR_APP_ID";
  // Enter Your App ID that you received from e-mail

 vcxconfig.APP_KEY     = "YOUR_APP_KEY";
 // Enter Your App Key

-port  : "443",  // FQDN of  your hosting port